- Code CRWF9000

 See Future Offerings

-This course introduces HDR students to the main paradigms, concepts, and approaches to researching public policy, and establishes the present and potential role of applied public policy interventions in effectively responding to key problems in the contemporary world.
+This course introduces Higher Degree Research students to the main paradigms, concepts, and approaches to researching public policy, and establishes the present and potential role of applied public policy interventions in effectively responding to key problems in the contemporary world.
 The course offers training and knowledge in the production, assessment and communication of research in public policy.
-The course provides a common introductory grounding in public policy as a multi-disciplinary field of research in both Australian and international contexts.
+The course provides a common introductory grounding in public policy as a multi-disciplinary field of research.

 Fostering Public Policy Research orients students to the meaning of research excellence in public policy, from a variety of disciplinary and methodological perspectives.
 The course critically engages with public policy research methodologies and practices across key sub-disciplines.

-Student engagement will be promoted through a series of lecture-discussions led by the Crawford School Director, and the four HDR programs in the Crawford School.
+Student engagement will be promoted through a series of sessions led by the Crawford School scholars across the four Higher Degree Research programs in the Crawford School.
 The course will feature plenaries or roundtables with public policy experts and practitioners.
 Case studies of public policy interventions and outcomes will be presented and discussed.
-Students will reflect on how their HDR program will align with and engage with the concerns and methodologies of public policy research in Australia and/or internationally.
+Students will reflect on how their Higher Degree Reearch program will align with and engage with the concerns and methodologies of public policy research in Australia and/or internationally.

 This is a compulsory course for all Crawford School PhD students.